What is eHealth?

 eHealth is actually remote care.
 The application of eHealth not only benefits patients but also healthcare providers.

 The reasons for using eHealth are numerous.

 The patient can be given simpler, better and quicker care.
 The patient will travel less often to the hospital, for example, which is not only less burdensome but also cost-effective.
-The patient has access to all medical data in one place (personal health environment-PGO) and has the control over who can see which data.
+The patient has access to all medical data in one place (personal health record-PHR) and has control over who can see which data.
 Medical data is accessible from almost any location.
 During a visit to a physician abroad during holidays, the right information is also available such as allergies and medical history.
 Ongoing and completed medical treatments are also available.

 For doctors, a personal consultation can be more effective and efficient especially when the medical data is available electronically in advance.
 In addition, the doctor can determine in advance the extent to which a visit by the patient is necessary.
 The doctor is able to take preventive action based on tests rather than when a medical incident occurs.
 Because the doctor mainly sees patients who need urgent and personal medical care, the number of patients seen by the doctor will decrease and the patients are given more time, which is beneficial to both the patient and the physician.

 For society, and therefore for everyone, the cost aspect is important.
 We are living longer and therefore with increasing health issues, which lead to increasing care demand and care costs.
 This means that the care costs for society will also increase, which is ultimately paid for by all of us.

 The number of hospital visits is usually less and is limited to when it is really necessary.
 How often is the travel time (and waiting time) a major strain on both the patient and the environment, especially for the elderly or infirm?
 And all that effort for an average visit of 10 minutes.

 As a patient you have the overview and control of all (medical) data.
 Your data is in one place and can be accessed practically from any location (also from abroad if you are on holiday for example).